ocf/ocfweb/ocfweb/docs/docs/membership/eligibility.md

 * Letter from the relevant ASUC Executive Officer, Appointed Officer, Senator, Commissioner/Commission Chair, or General Committee Chair stating that the person requesting the account is authorized to make the request

+### Graduate Assembly bodies not registered on CalLink

+* Letter from the relevent GA Executive, Officer, or Project Director stating that the person requesting the account is authorized to make the request

 Each individual and each group is entitled to one account.
 Requests for additional accounts must demonstrate a unique need for having additional